pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 **Overview**

-* Outbound Proxy for Trunks implemented.
+* Outbound Proxy for trunks implemented.
-* General improvements in Trunks (p.e. redirections, hold and transfers).
+* General improvements in trunks (p.e. redirections, hold and transfers).
-* Vodafone NGN Trunk support via outbound proxy (onsite).
+* Vodafone NGN trunk support via outbound proxy (onsite).
 * Analytics optimized (including team view).
 * Analytics migration is now more stable.
-* Improved display when picking up and transfering to hardware devices.
+* Improved display when picking up and transfering to desktop phones.
-* Discarding a call always creates a call activity again.
+* Discarding a call will always create a call activity.

 **Modifications:**